greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/migrate.html.md

 Review the `gprestore` log file for error messages and correct any remaining problems in the source Greenplum database.

-When you are able to restore a metadata backup successfully, create the full backup and then restore it to the Greenplum 6 system, or use `gpcopy` \(Tanzu Greenplum\) to transfer the data.
+When you are able to restore a metadata backup successfully, create the full backup and then restore it to the Greenplum 6 system, or use `gpcopy` \(VMware Greenplum\) to transfer the data.
 If needed, use the `gpbackup` or `gprestore` filter options to omit schemas or tables that cannot be restored without error.

-If you use `gpcopy` to migrate Tanzu Greenplum data, initiate the `gpcopy` operation from the Greenplum 4.3.26 \(or later\) or the 5.9 \(or later\) cluster.
+If you use `gpcopy` to migrate VMware Greenplum data, initiate the `gpcopy` operation from the Greenplum 4.3.26 \(or later\) or the 5.9 \(or later\) cluster.
 See [Migrating Data with gpcopy](../admin_guide/managing/gpcopy-migrate.html) for more information.

 **Important:** When you restore a backup taken from a Greenplum Database 4.3 or 5 system, `gprestore` warns that the restore will use legacy hash operators when loading the data.
 This is because Greenplum 6 has new hash algorithms that map distribution keys to segments, but the data in the backup set must be restored to the same segments as the cluster from which the backup was taken.
 The `gprestore` utility sets the `gp_use_legacy_hashops` server configuration parameter to `on` when restoring to Greenplum 6 from an earlier version so that the restored tables are created using the legacy operator classes instead of the new default operator classes.